Child labour in the diamond industry

 A man and two children sifting for diamonds in Sierra Leone in 2004.

 Child labour in the diamond industry is a widely reported and criticized issue on diamond industry for using child labour in diamond mines and polishing procedures in poor conditions mainly in India and African countries.
 The largest producers of diamonds in Africa in terms of volume are Botswana, Angola, and the Democratic Republic of the Congo, with other countries producing significant amounts of diamonds as well.
-In these mines, children come in contact with minerals, oil and machinery exhaust.
-In many of these countries, the lack of mining and labor regulations are considered a result of early colonization.
+In these mines, children come into contact with minerals, oil and machinery exhaust.
+In many of these countries, the lack of mining and labour regulations is considered a result of early colonisation.
 In 1997, The International Confederation of Free Trade Unions claimed that child labour was prospering in the diamond industry in Western India, where the majority of the world's diamonds are cut and polished while workers are often paid only a fraction of 1% of the value of the stones they cut.

-It is argued that economic growth in Western India in the 1980s–90s was associated with an increase in the number of child workers who do simple, repetitive manual tasks that do not require long years of training or experience in low-paying hazardous working conditions that involve drudgery, negative impact on health, and foreclose the option of school education for most of them.
+It is argued that economic growth in Western India in the 1980s–90s was associated with an increase in the number of child workers who do simple, repetitive manual tasks that do not require long years of training or experience in low-paying, hazardous working conditions that involve drudgery, negative impact on health, and foreclose the option of school education for most of them.

-There are organizations and people who try to create a public awareness about the issue, including Janine Roberts, The Anti-Slavery Society, Survival International, IndianNGO, Child Labour News Service (CLNS) managed by the global march against child labor, and IHS Child Slave Labor News.
+There are organisations and people who try to create public awareness about the issue, including the Anti-Slavery Society, Survival International, IndianNGO, Child Labour News Service (CLNS) managed by the Global March Against Child Labour, and IHS Child Slave Labour News.

 The United Nations declared 2021 as the International Year for the Elimination of Child Labour.

 History of the diamond industry in India and Africa

 India

-According to historical records, diamonds were first discovered in India, with indirect evidence of diamond products dating back to around 100 c.e.
-The diamond trade was detailed in many writings by traders from the 13th to 17th century, including Marco Polo.
+According to historical records, diamonds were first discovered in India, with indirect evidence of diamond products dating back to around 100 C.E.
+The diamond trade was detailed in many writings by traders from the 13th to 17th centuries, including Marco Polo.
 After this period, the English and Dutch East India Companies controlled a majority of the diamond and precious stone industry.
-Colonial gem mining and processing groups turned the focus from mining to processing gems to make jewelry.
-Processing diamonds to make jewelry remains a major sector of the diamond and gem industry in India today.
+Colonial gem mining and processing groups turned the focus from mining to processing gems to make jewellery.
+Processing diamonds to make jewellery remains a major sector of the diamond and gem industry in India today.
 After gaining independence in the mid-20th century, the Indian government implemented the National Diamond Project in the 1980s to evaluate the potential for diamond mining.
 The following decades included the implementation of the National Mineral Policy and subsequent amendments, which were aimed at growing the private mining sector.